adambabik/js-starter-kit/README.md

 # JavaScript Project Start Kit

-JavaScript Project Start Kit contains optimized configuration files for various tools used while developing JavaScript projects.
+JavaScript Project Start Kit contains optimized configuration files for various tools used while developing JavaScript applications.

-The main goal behind it is to speed up the initial phase of creating a new project including setting up a directory structure, building tools, JS linter, npm config file and other.
+The main goal behind it is to speed up the initial phase of creating a new project including setting up a directory structure, building tools, JS lintera and npm config files etc.

 ## Configuration files